symfony/symfony-docs/book/templating.rst

 This logic also applies to base bundle templates.
 Suppose also that each template in ``AcmeBlogBundle`` inherits from a base template called ``AcmeBlogBundle::layout.html.twig``.
-Just as before, Symfony2 will look in the following two places for the template:
+Just as before, Symfony will look in the following two places for the template:

 #. ``app/Resources/AcmeBlogBundle/views/layout.html.twig``